Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Symbology/SymbolsFromMobileStyle/readme.md

 ## How to use the sample

-- Select symbols from each list box to create a face emoji.
+* Click 'Choose symbol', then select symbols to create a face emoji.
 A preview of the symbol is updated as you make selections.
-- You can optionally select a new color and set the symbol size using the slider.
+* You can optionally select a new color and set the symbol size using the slider.
-- Tap the map to create a point graphic that uses the current face symbol.
+* Tap the map to create a point graphic that uses the current face symbol.
-- Tap the `Clear` button to clear all graphics from the display.
+* Tap the `Clear` button to clear all graphics from the display.

 ## How it works